11 Oct WILD CAMPING IN FRANCE. Enjoy your trip into the wilds

 There is plenty of places where you can spend the night.

-When at the end of the day you need a place to spend the night, check the map and choose the smallest secondary road you can find, preferably as far as you can from civilization, and I am sure you’ll soon find a good place to set up the tent for the night.
+When, at the end of the day, you need a place to spend the night, check the map and choose the smallest secondary road you can find.
+Prefer a small road as far as you can from civilization, and I am sure you’ ll soon find a good place to set up the tent or van for the night.

-As the french mindset is to respect and enjoy life and the most out of nature, the side of the roads are plenty of spots to stop by.
+As the french people respect and enjoy life , especially enjoy nature, the side of the roads are plenty of spots to stop by.
 And they are used for night stops as well as day stops.

 Going back to wild camping, how comes wild camping is largely practiced, but with the rules of bivaouc?